department-of-veterans-affairs/lighthouse-saml-proxy/saml-proxy/test/regression_tests/README.md

     --idp=$IDP
 ```

-**Note**: the newtwork option is only needed if you are running the test against a local saml proxy.
+**Note**: the network option is only needed if you are running the test against a local saml proxy.
 Because our auth servers determine the saml-proxy url based on the idp, the docker version of the regression tests will only work against local instances of the saml proxy if they are running via docker.
 It is recommended to run the tests locally if possible.

 ## SAML Proxy Tests

-Not all tests that should be preformed on the Saml-Proxy are covered in this repository.
+Not all tests that should be performed on the Saml-Proxy are covered in this repository.

 - Happy Path [x]
-- Empy SSO call [x]
+- Empty SSO call [x]
 - MVI ICN error [ ] (Cannot find test user that fails MVI lookup, can be created with proper config changes)
 - MVI Internal error [x]
-- Invalid LOA [ ] (Cannot be implemented until proper test user is settup)
+- Invalid LOA [ ] (Cannot be implemented until proper test user is setup)
 - Basic Saml Modify [x]
 - Signature Wrapping Attacks 1 -8 [ ]
 - Replay Attack [x]